Updated March 14, 2023

 C. System/Application ClassLoader: It is the child of the Extension classloader, also known as Application classloader.
 The class files from the classpath can be extracted through it.
-The Classpath, which is set to the current directory, by default can be changed by using ‘-cp’ or ‘-classpath’ switch.
+The Classpath, which is set to the current directory, by default can be changed by using the ‘-cp’ or ‘-classpath’ switch.

 2. Class (Method) Area

 The objects are assigned through this useful runtime data area.
 It is a memory place storing objects along with its instance variables.
 Whenever an object is created in Java, it goes into the heap – the area of memory.

 Along with storing frames, Java Stack holds variables and partial results.
 It also plays a pivotal role in method, invocation, and return.
-Every individual thread consists of its private JVM stack, created at the same time as thread.
+Every individual thread consists of its private JVM stack, created at the same time as the thread.
 Whenever a method escalates, a new frame is generated and is shattered when the method invocation gets completed.

 5. Program Counter (PC) Register

 The PC register contains the JVM instruction address at the time of its execution.
 Keeping track of instructions, it has value for every instruction, which is undefined for the native methods.

 6. Native Method Stack